 Autistic adults

-Late diagnosis of autism in adults is a problem.
-Autism can vary considerably in terms of symptoms and severity.
-While some individuals may have intellectual disabilities or verbal communication difficulties, others may have cognitive abilities that are average or above.
-This makes diagnosis particularly difficult, especially in adults who were not diagnosed in childhood.
+Late autism diagnosis in adults is a significant issue.
+Autism can present in diverse ways, with varying intensities.
+While some individuals may have intellectual disabilities or difficulties with verbal communication, others may have average or above-average cognitive abilities.
+This variability complicates diagnosis, especially for adults who were not identified as autistic during childhood.

 Difficult access to diagnosis